-Solution: Double the existing LA County Internship Program to increase the number of paid arts internships with the additional positions set aside for community college students, emphasizing inclusivity of those from communities of color, low-income neighborhoods, the disabled community, and other communities that experience barriers to arts access.
+Solution: Double the existing LA County Internship Program to increase the number of paid arts internships with the additional positions set aside for community college students, emphasizing inclusivity of those from communities of color, lowincome neighborhoods, the disabled community, and other communities that experience barriers to arts access.

 Projected Cost and Timeline: \$433,000 for the first year of implementation, with funding added annually to reach \$1,280,000 in five years, in addition to current Arts Internship Program costs.

-Partners: LA County arts and cultural organizations, community colleges opportunities for traditionally underserved high school students to access careers in the arts by connecting in-school coursework with work-based learning that leads to job placement both in the forprofit and nonprofit creative workforce.
-This strategy includes all jobs in the creative industries 12 as well as creative jobs in any industry.
-13 Staff would work with local and state education leaders, alongside regional cultural centers and institutions, to enable high school students to earn visual and performing arts course credit (high school graduation F requirement) through after school participation in learning and leadership opportunities provided by community-based cultural organizations.
+Partners: LA County arts and cultural organizations, community colleges below the poverty level.
+Teen Arts Pathways would expand opportunities for traditionally underserved high school students to access careers in the arts by connecting in-school coursework with work-based learning that leads to job placement both in the for-profit and nonprofit creative workforce.
+This strategy includes all jobs in the creative industries15 as well as creative jobs in any industry.16 Staff would work with local and state education leaders, alongside regional cultural centers and institutions, to enable high school students to earn visual and performing arts course credit (high school graduation F requirement) through after school participation in learning and leadership opportunities provided by communitybased cultural organizations.
 This would create pipelines to job opportunities in the arts which would lead to a more diverse and inclusive workforce in the creative sector.